RootstockCollective/collective-rewards-sc/specs/CONTRACTS.md

 ## GaugeFactory

-GaugeFactory is the contract which creates Gauge when a new Builder is approved by the community.
+GaugeFactory is the contract which creates Gauge contracts when a new Builder is approved by the community.
 It makes use of the GaugeBeacon to create new [BeaconProxy](https://docs.openzeppelin.com/contracts/3.x/api/proxy#BeaconProxy) contracts.

-## BackersMangers
+## BackersManagers

 This contract is in charge of:
 - allocating Backers votes to Builder gauges.
 Backers can allocate to one Builder or multiple Builders at the same time.